 Tallapoosa County Schools will develop relationships with community-based organizations and businesses by providing opportunities for each to visit and volunteer with schools.
-Business partners will be given a chance to partner with schools for such events as Grandparents' Day, Spirit Days, Red Ribbon Week, Homecoming, etc.
+Business partners will be given a chance to partner with schools for such events as Grandparents' Day, Veterans Day honors, Spirit Days, Red Ribbon Week, Homecoming activities, etc.